ai-sage-software/automotive/README.md

 ### legacy/ — Historical JSON schemas and schemas translated from STAR XML
 Historical XML schemas converted to JSON schemas
-JSON schemas that were developed prior to the STAR Domain Model project which utilizes Domain Driven Design
+JSON schemas that were developed prior to the STAR Domain Model project which utilizes a Domain-Driven Design approach

 ### .github/workflows/ — CI / Automation
 Validation and quality enforcement pipelines.